wds4/tribal-tapestry/essays/bookJustification/introduction/README.md

 ## Elaboration of the DCM hypothesis

-The two cognitive modes differ in three fundamental ways: why they exist, when they operate, and what they do.
+The two cognitive modes differ in three fundamental ways: why they exist, when they operate, and what they do (or equivalently, how they work).

 ## Why
 - The purpose of the default cognitive mode is to *benefit* the individual, *as judged by the individual*.
 [1]